Azure/azure-sdk-for-net/sdk/eventhub/Azure.Messaging.EventHubs/MIGRATIONGUIDE.md

 # Migration Guide (EventHubs v4 to v5)

-This document is intended for users that are familiar with v4 of the .NET SDK for Event Hubs library ([`Microsoft.Azure.EventHubs`](https://www.nuget.org/packages/Microsoft.Azure.EventHubs/) & [`Microsoft.Azure.EventHubs.Processor`](https://www.nuget.org/packages/Microsoft.Azure.EventHubs.Processor/)) and wish to migrate their application to v5 of the same library.
+This document is intended for users that are familiar with v4 of the .NET SDK for Event Hubs library ([`Microsoft.Azure.EventHubs`](https://www.nuget.org/packages/Microsoft.Azure.EventHubs/) & [`Microsoft.Azure.EventHubs.Processor`](https://www.nuget.org/packages/Microsoft.Azure.EventHubs.Processor/)) and wish to migrate their application to the newer Azure.Messaging.EventHubs and Azure.Messaging.EventHubs.Processor libraries.

 For users new to the .NET SDK for Event Hubs, please see the [readme file for the Azure.Messaging.EventHubs](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/eventhub/Azure.Messaging.EventHubs/README.md).